apache/horaedb/docs/guides/src/sql/README.md

 # SQL Syntax

-This chapter introduces the SQL interface of CeresDB.
+This chapter introduces the SQL statements of CeresDB.